-This element has the curious characteristic of always remaining oxidized, due to the fact that it is highly reactive with oxygen.
-On its surface a micro-layer is formed, made up of aluminum oxide (alumina, Al2O3), it is silver in color (therefore oxidation is not noticeable as with iron or copper), and gives it properties that make it resistant to corrosion and different chemicals (except strong acids and bases).
+This element has the curious characteristic of always remaining oxidized, because it is highly reactive with oxygen.
+On its surface a micro layer is formed, made up of aluminum oxide (alumina, Al2O3), is silver-colored (therefore oxidation is not noticeable as with iron or copper), and gives it properties that make it resistant to corrosion and different chemicals (except strong acids and bases).
 Usually, an anodizing process is implemented to make it even more resistant, which is why aluminum is widely used in manufacturing materials for equipment, tools, electronic devices, etc.

 It can be found in very low amounts in the water we drink and in foods, but there is no scope for the metal to affect our organism.
 When it is considered a health risk, it is when there is a high exposure to it.

 Large amounts of aluminum administered orally can cause irritation of the gastrointestinal tract and lead to other health problems as a result of high ingestion of drugs containing aluminum as part of the formulation.